REALITY CHANGES EVERYTHING: Active Hope Workshops

 February 9, 2020 to March 15, 2020

-A series of events and offerings designed to help us engage more deeply with the near term threats to survival on earth, and the ways anticipated events and changes can and should have a direct influence on the choices we make about our political organizing and community activism.
+Are you an activist who struggles to keep going in the face of seemingly overwhelming odds against us?
+Would you like to transform some of that struggle into clearer energy going forward?
+Do you feel alone in your concerns for our future?
+REALITY CHANGES EVERYTHING: Active Hope Workshops is a series of events and offerings designed to help us engage more deeply with the near term threats to survival on earth, and the ways anticipated events and changes can and should have a direct influence on the choices we make about our political organizing.
+If you want to find out if these workshops might be helpful to you, consider attending the Introductory Workshop on Sunday, February 9th from 3-5pm, the first in the series.

-The only way to do this is in community, and openly.
+The only way to go forward is in community, working openly.
 Talking with each other and giving voice to our fear, despair, and rage can empower us to rise together to face the completely unacceptable truth of this dire circumstance, and to hold each other up as we move forward into truly unique and extraordinary times.

 Hopefully we will begin to preface our thinking about personal and organizational priorities with the question, “Given that there is a 10-12 year window estimated for humans to make changes that may decrease the degree of environmental devastation, how can we, as a creative and loving community, plan now for changes and needs which can be anticipated, as we make choices about our use of resources, time, and personal energy?”